codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Same-rule-on-multiple-elements-cad4.md

 Now we have seen IDs and classes and it gives us a lot more power for the CSS.
 We have also seen that we shouldn't abuse them.
-Here are some examples of doing the same thing with our without classes and how to combines rules for multiple elements.
+Here are some examples of doing the same thing with and without classes and how to combine rules for multiple elements.

-Let's imagine we have the following HTML code (you can see it in the withclass.html file in top left hand pane):
+Let's imagine we have the following HTML code (you can see it in the `withclass.html` file in top left hand pane):

 ```html
 <h1 class="myfont"> My nice title </h1>